Zhaoyilunnn/qdao/README.md

 # Limitations

-## Performance Overhead with Qiskit Backend
 When using qiskit backend, setting initial statevector in qiskit incurs significant overhead due To
-1. Qiskit treats state vector as parameters and implements time-coonsuming validation logics
+1. Qiskit treats state vector as parameters and implements time-coonsuming validation logics, see https://github.com/Zhaoyilunnn/qdao/issues/14.
-2. There exists additional data copy when submitting circuit with initial state vector to Ae
+2. There exists additional data copy when submitting circuit with initial state vector to Aer.
+E.g., if you set 1 GB initial state vector, it actually consumes 2 GB memory during simulation.

-, this problem is avoided in [pyquafu](https://github.com/ScQ-Cloud/pyquafu), although pyquafu is slower than qiskit.
-For `qiskit < 1.0`, we have modified some source code of qiskit to avoid unnecessary logic that incurs performance issue.
-However, this [issue](https://github.com/Zhaoyilunnn/qdao/issues/14) is not yet finished for `qiskit >= 1.0`.
-Please expect slow performance using `qiskit >= 1.0` due to the performance overhead when setting initial state vector.
-For now, it is strongly recommended to use `quafu` backend for better performance.
-Ultimately, we plan to implementa a customized C++ simulator as backend to avoid this issue.

-## Using Older Qiskit Version

-To alleviate the performance overhead with Qiskit, we have done some hack in qiskit source code
+## Short-Term Solutions

+1. You can use the tagged stable version, which requires qiskit < 1.0 and we did some tricky modifications in qiskit to eliminate the validation overhead.

 ```bash

 git checkout stable/0.1
 pip install .
 ```

+2. You can use `quafu` backend.
+Algthough itself is slower than Qiskit, it does not have the problems of qiskit when using QDAO.
+Indeed, QDAO-PyQuafu is faster than QDAO-Qiskit for large circuit (>=28 Qubits).

+3. Since the additional overhead of qiskit is completely implementation issue, you might want to measure the ideal performance of QDAO-Qiskit.
+To do so, you could comment [this line](https://github.com/Zhaoyilunnn/qdao/blob/v0.1.0/qdao/qiskit/circuit.py#L58), which however leads to wrong simulations results.

+## Long-Term

+- We will implement a customized C++ high-performance backend and integrate it into QDAO.
+Please stay tuned.

 # Issues